-Money: Juno had a variety of roles, among them being protector of the Roman people, protector of women and children, and counselor of the state.
-In her role as advisor, she was known as Juno Moneta.
-The first coins had Juno Moneta on the face, and were called “moneta”, from which the term “money” is derived.
+Juno had a variety of roles, among them, being the protector of the Roman people, protector of women and children, and counselor of the state.
+In her role as adviser, she was known as Juno Moneta.
+The first coins had Juno Moneta on the head, and were called “moneta”, from which the term “money” is derived.

-Shared resources: Juno’s position in society comes from her marriage to Jupiter, so she can’t just walk out the door, even if he is cheating on her and treating her badly.
+Juno’s position in society comes from her marriage to Jupiter, so she can’t just walk out the door, even when she was cheated on.
 To maintain power, she paradoxically has to give it away to her husband.

-With Juno, there is always something we gain from our relationship with another – money, resources, power.
-And there is always something we have to give away.
+With Juno, there is always something we gain from our relationships – money, resources, power.
+And there is always something we give away.

-Jordan Belfort, known as the Wolf of Wall street (Sun conjunct Juno in Cancer) made a fortune with other people’s money, by trading overpriced penny stocks.
-This was until he got caught and he had to spend 2 years in prison.
+Jordan Belfort, known as the Wolf of Wall Street (Sun conjunct Juno in Cancer) made a fortune with other people’s money, by trading overpriced penny stocks.
+This was until he got caught and spent years in prison.
 You see, nothing comes for free.

-Marriage: Juno is strongly linked to marriage, and the asteroid pops up indeed very often in marriage charts.
-Both is more to Juno than what we usually associate with the astrological 7th house of partnerships.
-Libra and the 7th house is the mirror of Aries / the 1st house, and is more about how we discover ourselves (Aries / 1st house) though others (Libra, 7th house).
-The 1st / 7th house axis is about monoidentity vs. dual identity.
+Juno is strongly linked to marriage, and the asteroid pops up indeed very often in marriage charts.
+But it is more to Juno than what we usually associate with the astrological 7th house of partnerships.

 A partnership brings together 2 individuals with 2 different identities.
-Hence the need to negotiate, to adapt, to reconcile the differences, but the key differentiator here is about who we are (not what we have).
-With Juno we cross the realms of the 8 house, and the union becomes more about “what we share together” vs. “what we are together”.
+Hence the need to negotiate, to adapt, to reconcile the differences.
+With Juno, the union becomes more about “what we share together” vs. “what we are together”.
 And in practice, marriage and money have to go together.

 When two people decide to get married, they make a commitment to share the good and the bad, to share resources and responsibilities.
 Juno in this regard is about building security in a relationship through shared resources and experiences.
-Marriage in this context comes to “seal the deal”, to ensure the commitment is valid and passes the test of time.
+Marriage in this context comes to “seal the deal”, to ensure the commitment is valid.

-Commitment: Both Pope John Paul I and John Paul II have Juno exactly conjunction the Ascendant.
-Mahatma Gandhi, the leader of the Indian independence movement, also called the “Father of the nation” has Juno on his IC, his roots.
+Both Pope John Paul I and John Paul II have Juno exactly conjunction their Ascendant.
+Mahatma Gandhi, the leader of the Indian independence movement, also called the “Father of the Nation” has Juno on his IC, his roots.
 His “passive resistance” campaign is if you want, the definition of commitment to a cause.

 Juno shows very often in the chart of celebrities known for their social activism: Jane Fonda (Juno conjunct MC in Scorpio), Woopy Goldberg (Juno conjunct MC in Sagittarius) or George Clooney (Juno conjunct ascendant in Pisces), who is known not only for his activism, but especially for his wife’s activism, who is a human rights barrister.